 Initial assessment is done by the (child and adolescent)psychiatrist and a psychologist or psychotherapist, and an intern (master student psychology) is sitting in taking notes.
 After a multidisciplinary meeting we offer a first advice meeting.
 Further diagnostics may be done by a psychologist, psychotherapist or orthopedagoge together with the intern apart from the (child)psychiatrist.
 After further diagnostics a second advice meeting takes place in which the treatment plan is discussed.
 Treatment can be provided by a parental management guide, a psychologist, family therapist, art therapist, psychomotor (child)therapist, sensorimotor integration/physiotherapist, child and adolescent dietician, paediatrician, (child and adolescent) psychiatrist and/or trauma-sensitive yogatherapist.
 We also collaborate with the local sportschool and the local stable with riding school if indicated.
 We aim to have regular evaluation meetings (once every 3-6 months for children, once every 6-12 months for adults).

 We may work individually with the child, parent or adult patient, but mostly collaborate within the multidisciplinary team to create optimal results for patient and family.

-We focus on wellbeing, empowerment, improvement of self-esteem, attachment as well as reduction of ACEs, psychopathology and physical complaints.
+We focus on wellbeing, empowerment, improvement of self-esteem, attachment as well as reduction of ACEs, psychopathology and physical complaints in a systematic way.

 We try to enhance the efficacy and resilience of the patient and expect that patient, whether child or parent or adult, commits to his or her therapy to get the most out of it.
 This includes e.g. filling out questionnaires, homework exercises, dairy writing, e-health modules, sticking to diet lists, sports/activities, music or art work, coming in for therapy sessions, collaborating in diagnostics or family sessions, etc.